 Located in Southeast Asia, Thailand is 198,000 square miles, about twice the size of the US state of Wyoming.
-As of 2023, there are over 71 million people that call this Asian country home.
+There are over 71 million people who call this Asian country home.
 Over 30 million people visit Thailand each year for its tropical climate, beautiful scenery, friendly people, and fun attractions.
 This country has delicious cuisine, relaxing beaches, busy city centers, and cultural sites.
 Discover the five largest cities in Thailand and learn about all there is to do and see.

 Note: This article covers the largest cities in Thailand by area.
 Read this if you are looking for the most populated cities in the country.